anandbabu-r/TOSCA_Artifacts/README.md

 These services are implementation artificats that are written as "quick and dirty" prototypes to understand Tosca better and to identify gaps in concepts.

-They are developed under the guidance of Mr.Florian Haupt.
+They are developed under the guidance of Mr.Florian Haupt at http://www.iaas.uni-stuttgart.de